 Mergers and acquisitions (M&A) involve the combination of two or more businesses to form a new entity.
-In a merger, different organizations come together, forming a new management and ownership structure that includes individuals from both companies.
+In a merger, two or more organizations combine, creating a new management and ownership structure that incorporates individuals from both companies.
 On the other hand, an acquisition occurs when one company acquires the business of another by purchasing a majority stake (usually 51% or more) in the target company.
 Mergers and acquisitions provide significant strategic advantages to organizations in today’s competitive global market.
-In countries like India, where competition is fierce, M&A activities can greatly enhance an organization’s strength.
+In countries like India, where competition is intense, M&A activities can significantly strengthen an organization.
 However, mergers and acquisitions in India are often challenging and time-consuming.

 MERGER AND ITS TYPES